The1Bill/pdsnd_github/README.md

 This project provides an interface for obtaining statistics about bike share usage

 ### Files used
 bikeshare_starter.py.
 Additionally, the .csv files for New York City are necessary.
+Washington and Chicago csv files are also needed.

 ### Credits
 Forked from udacity/pdsnd_github

 ### Edits
 1. Added mention of the source data files
+2. Added mention of an additional two source files